guillaume-haerinck/roll-goal/sdl2/README.md

 conan build ./wasm.recipe.py --build-folder wasm
 ```

-You can then copy the files inside `build/bin` into `www` and run this folder with a simple web-server.
-You can easily create one with python on your shell with :
+You can then copy the files inside `wasm/bin` into `www` and run this folder with a simple web-server.
+You can easily create one with python on your shell :

 ```bash
 python -m http.server --directory www --bind 127.0.0.1